slowernews/hamster-system/README.md

 - files named using folders logic or another naming system relevant to your job.

         Example using folder's naming logic: plan+0.1.2
-        Example using a naming system relevant to your job: @ARC.EXE-plan+0.1.2
+        Example using other naming system: @ARC.EXE-plan+0.1.2

 - archived file using [SemVer](http://www.semver.org/) (each version *adds* a change on data): **+ major . minor . patch**